datacraft-dsc/DEPs/1/README.md

 ### 2.6.
 Evolution of Public Contracts

 Definition: **Public Contracts** _noun_ - All public APIs and protocols.
-In other words, read the MEPs (and the things they reference) and you'll have a good start.
+In other words, read the DEPs (and the things they reference) and you'll have a good start.

 1. All Public Contracts (APIs or protocols) SHALL be documented.
 1. All Public Contracts SHOULD have space for extensibility and experimentation.